 - 1. Make grants available for the recommended Round 4 Community Grant applications as follows: - a.
-Application from Category E recommended for full amount a.
-Applications from Categories A to D recommended for 85% of requested amounts
+Application from Category E recommended for full amount

 Applicant Name of Project Recommended

 grant amount

 The 5000 Club Inc The 5000 Club Weekly Community Luncheons \$2000